ABCD-ReproNim/exercises/week_5/week_5_year_3_quiz.md

 To get set up, complete the following steps:

 1. Fork the sample dataset repository to create your own copy.
-2. Clone your forked version of this repository onto your local machine (or on the ABCD-ReproNim JupyterHub).
+2. Clone your forked version of this repository onto your local machine.

 ***